TMA and Club memberships will be available Oct 1st, 2022 via the VAST website Clik here to be redirected.

 Once you have completed all the above requirements, you will be able to enjoy the VAST Trail System state wide.
 Please remember that a portion of your registration fee goes directly to the maintenance of the VAST Trail System.
 This includes grooming, bridges, culverts, excavation, etc.

-Download the free Adobe Acrobat here and install.
+Need Adobe Acrobat?
+Download the free Adobe Acrobat here and install it on your device.

 Enforcement of Vermont Trails